AtlassianPS/ConfluencePS/docs/en-US/ConvertTo-Table.md

 ```

 ### -NoHeader
-Ignore the property names, and just have a table of values with no header row highlighting.
+Ignore the property names, keeping a table of values with no header row highlighting.

 ```yaml
 Type: SwitchParameter